We care passionately about every customer we help

 If Wills, Trusts and amendments to Partnership Agreements, and Articles of Association are issues that you need to talk about and there is no time like the present.

 If this strikes a chord with you please contact Sarah Horton (Wills Trusts and Probate), Emma Stewart (Wills Trusts and Probate) or Brian Auld (Commercial).
-Alternatively, please do not hesitate to get in touch with us or contact any of our offices : Banbury, Bicester, Rugby and London.
+Alternatively, please do not hesitate to get in touch with us or contact any of our offices : Banbury, Bicester, Rugby.

 Please treat the contents of our blogs as general guidance only.
 Please do not take any action based on their contents unless you have sought specific legal advice.
 Brethertons cannot accept responsibility for any errors or inaccuracies, loss or damage in circumstances where there is no formal retainer between us and we have not given you personal and specific advice relating to a matter for which you have given us full background details.
 You must also bear in mind that the contents of our blogs are based on English Law, and because they contain archival material, that material is likely to go out of date.
 Therefore, it is important to consider the date that the blog was posted.
 Please also remember that the law may differ in different Jurisdictions.